 You may also want to consider purchasing travel insurance, especially if you are in Australia for a short stay.
 Travel insurance may cover you for items that are not covered on visitors' cover such as loss of travel goods and repatriation in a medical emergency.
 Travel insurance should be purchased in your country of origin, before you depart for overseas.

 Unlike Australian citizens who can use the public health system Medicare to cover their medical and hospital expenses, overseas visitors who hold temporary visas are not generally eligible to use Medicare.

 This means that if you need medical attention while you are visiting Australia you could find yourself substantially out of pocket.
 Even in a public hospital you could be charged more than $1,000 a day in hospital fees alone.
 Without health cover you can find yourself responsible for the full cost of treatment.

-If you are unsure of your Medicare eligibility status, you should check with your local Medicare office or contact the Department of Human Services - Medicare.
+If you are unsure of your Medicare eligibility status, you should check with your local Medicare office or contact the Medicare (Services Australia).

 If your visa status or Medicare eligibility changes at any time, inform your insurer as soon as possible to find out whether your level of cover is still suitable.